OntoType: Ontology-Guided and Pre-Trained Language Model Assisted Fine-Grained Entity Typing: Methodology

-We evaluated the quality of hypernyms generated with the 44 patterns proposed in \cite{seitner-etal-2016-large} on the Ontonotes Development Dataset.
-When generating hypernyms, we expect high-quality candidates to be semantically equivalent to concepts contained in our input type ontology.
-Overall, we found that the four patterns in Table \ref{tab:Hearst} provided the highest quality hypernyms under a simple direct matching to types in the OntoNotes ontology.
-However, based on the syntax and grammar of the sentence, hearst patterns can generate tokens that are unsuitable to serve as fine-grained entity types.
-For example, with a single prompt, the MLM can generate "Famous", "Actors", "Celebrities" and "People" as the most probable words.
-Note that "Famous" is unsuitable to serve as a fine-grained entity type.
-To reduce the noises caused by the use of a single Hearst pattern, we ensemble $n$ Hearst Patterns to consolidate the most commonly generated candidate labels.
+Nevertheless, based on the syntax and grammar of the sentence, hearst patterns can generate tokens that are unsuitable to serve as fine-grained entity types.
+For example, with a single prompt, the MLM can generate ``Famous'', ``Actor'', ``Celebrity'' and ``Person'' as the most probable words, where ``Famous'' is unsuitable to serve as a fine-grained entity type.
+To reduce the noises caused by the use of a single Hearst pattern, we ensemble $n$ Hearst Patterns to consolidate the most commonly generated candidate types.
 For each pattern in the pattern list $P$, we collect the top $k$ most probable tokens from the probability distribution predicted by the BERT MLM.
-Then, we aggregate the tokens and identify the set of labels that have the largest overlap.
+Then, we aggregate the tokens and identify the set of candidates that have the largest overlap.
 We perform the voting ensemble as follows:

-where $H_n(x)$ is the candidate type generated by the $n^{th}$ hearst pattern and $count_{\left( m \right)}$ is the function that selects all candidate labels generated at least $m$ times.
-In our experiments, we use $m= \lfloor \frac{n}{2} \rfloor + 1 $.
-In addition, we find that the number of ensembled patterns is not sensitive as ensembling ensures we retain the most confident candidate labels.
+where $H_n(x)$ is the candidate type generated by the $n^{th}$ hearst pattern and $count_{\left( m \right)}$ is the function that selects all candidates generated at least $m$ times.
+In our experiments, we take $m= \lfloor \frac{n}{2} \rfloor + 1 $.
+We observe that the number of Hearst patterns employed is not sensitive as ensembling ensures the most confident candidates retain.

-\textbf{Example 3}: As shown in Fig.\ \ref{fig:candTypeGen}, by ensembling the results from prompting with several Hearst patterns, the quality types for $e_1$ "Stadiums, Venues, Locations, Games" retain but the noisy types "Things" and "Teams" are removed.
+\textbf{Example 3}: As shown in Fig.\ \ref{fig:candTypeGen}, by ensembling the results from prompting with several Hearst patterns, the quality types for $e_1$ ``Stadium, Venue, Location, Game'' retain but the noisy types ``Thing'' and ``Team'' are removed.